 The best financial advisors independently study as well.
 They pay attention to key events happening in the world, read books and journals related to their expertise, and attend conferences.
 For example, I attend 3-4 professional conferences per year to stay at the peak of my game!

-It may be a new SEC regulation or a modification to law by Congress (for example, the likely changes coming to inherited IRA rules).
+It may be a new SEC regulation or a modification to law by Congress (for example, the recent Secure Act changes for inherited IRA rules).
 Regardless, the best financial advisors know that they need to stay current on these topics so they can continue to maximize your planning.

 After all, a single law change could have a huge impact on your financial future.